Charles O. Jenkins

 Charles Orlando Jenkins (May 28, 1872 – August 30, 1952) was an American college football coach, lawyer, and shipbuilder.
 He served as the head football coach at Western Reserve University from 1894 to 1896 and at the University of North Carolina at Chapel Hill in 1901, compiling a career coaching record of 19–9–5.

 Jenkins was born on May 28, 1872, in Cleveland.
 He attended Central High School in Cleveland and spent a year at Harvard University before moving on Yale University, from which he graduated in 1894.
 Jenkins was a substitute on the Yale Bulldogs football team, playing as a tackle.
-He graduated from Harvard Law School in 1901.
-After he graduated from Harvard, Jenkins formed a law practice with Roger M. Lee under the name of Lee and Jenkins, which focused on admiralty law.
+After he graduated from Harvard Law School, in 1901, Jenkins formed a law practice with Roger M. Lee under the name of Lee and Jenkins, which focused on admiralty law.
 He later ran the Jenkins Steamship Company, which built and operated steel freight steamers.
 Jenkins died in 1952.